umbraco/UmbracoDocs/13/umbraco-ums/developers/introduction/the-umarketingsuite-cookie/module-permissions.md

 ### Important!
 Tracking a visitors Initial Pageview

-If you change the default module permissions to false and the visitor has not given any consent yet the uMarketingSuite does not actively track that visitor until they have given their consent to the Analytics module (module permission AnalyticsIsAllowed set to **true**).
+If you change the default module permissions to false and the visitor has not given any consent yet Umbraco uMS does not actively track that visitor until they have given their consent to the Analytics module (module permission AnalyticsIsAllowed set to **true**).
 If the module permission is set to true it is required to **reload the current page as soon as the visitor has given consent** in order to track the current page visit the visitor has given consent on.
 If no reload is performed the visitors referrer and/or campaign information will not be tracked!

-Calling the "window.location.reload();" method would be the preferred option, as this will preserve any referrers & query strings supplied in the current request, resulting in uMarketingSuite processing the current page visit & visitor correctly.
+Calling the "window.location.reload();" method is be the preferred option, as this will preserve any referrers & query strings supplied in the current request.
+This results in Umbraco uMS processing the current page visit & visitor correctly.

 An example implementation using Cookiebot can be found [here](/security-privacy/gdpr/how-to-become-gdpr-compliant-using-cookiebot/).